dtuite/backbone-todo/readme.markdown

   - start server (within framework dir)
   - open: framework/public/js/script.js

- 3. Start writing
-  1. Make a model
+ 3. Make a model
   - What can we do with it?
   - show the get, set and has methods
   - show how we can set defaults

-  2. Make a view for that model
+ 4. Make a view for that model
   - root element, class
   - the template: property.
 Show how we can use this
   - the initialize function, what it does
   - the render method, what it does
   - show in the console how we can render a view in the dom

-  3. Make a collection
+ 5. Make a collection
   - start the server and fetch from it
   - show how we have retreived the data from the server

-  4. Write a view for the collection
+ 6. Write a view for the collection
   - give it a root element directly from the DOM
   - give it an initialize function and a render finction
   - in render, iterate through the models in the collection, give them each a view, and call render on each one

-  5. Bootstrap
+ 7. Bootstrap

-  6. Bind an event callback to one of the models
+ 8. Bind an event callback to one of the models
   - add the callback in initialize
   - change the model data in the console and see the view update

-   7. ???
+ 9. ???

-   8. profit
+ 10. profit